Dating Tips For People Who Want A Great Relationship

 Tip #7: Keep An Eye Out For Red Flags

 For instance, do you find that you only have a good time with that person when you've had a drink first?
 Are you more interested in having sex with that person than learning anything meaningful about them?
-Is the other person more interested in his or her phone or the television than in working on a relationship with you?
+Is the other person more interested in their phone or the television than in working on a relationship with you?
 These are red flags that indicate that your partner is not long-term material.

-Tip #8: Learn To Be Okay With Change.
+Tip #8: Learn To Be Okay With Change

 Change is inevitable.
 Fighting it is futile.
 All relationships change as time goes on, which means that many of them will end even when everything seemed like it was picture-perfect in the beginning.
-What you both want from the relationship when you first start dating may be vastly different from what both you want even months from now, let alone years.
+What you both want from the relationship when you first start dating may be vastly different from what you both want even months from now, let alone years.

 Some relationships are meant to last a season, while others last a lifetime.
 It is important not to force something that was never meant to be, as sad as it is to see it end.
 Going with the flow will allow you both to be happier and kinder people.
 You can both appreciate that what you had was good for what it was, but that the relationship has run its course, and now it is time to move on.